lammps/lammps/doc/src/Howto_lammps_gui.rst

-Using the LAMMPS GUI
+Using the LAMMPS-GUI
 ====================

-This document describes **LAMMPS GUI version 1.6**.
+This document describes **LAMMPS-GUI version 1.6**.

 -----

-LAMMPS GUI is a graphical text editor customized for editing LAMMPS input files that is linked to the :ref:`LAMMPS library <lammps_c_api>` and thus can run LAMMPS directly using the contents of the editor's text buffer as input.
+LAMMPS-GUI is a graphical text editor customized for editing LAMMPS input files that is linked to the :ref:`LAMMPS library <lammps_c_api>` and thus can run LAMMPS directly using the contents of the editor's text buffer as input.
 It can retrieve and display information from LAMMPS